 Part 3: Why aspect ratio is important for video editing?

 The aspect ratio is an ideal value to obtain excellent resolution for images and videos.
 If you take a deeper note on aspect ratio in video editing you will find out there are multiple aspect ratio options are available for you to select as per your needs.
-The aspect ratio takes the control of height, width and resolution attributes of a video and image.
+The aspect ratio takes the control of the height, width, and resolution attributes of a video and image.

 Part 4: What is the right aspect ratio for different social media platforms?